lucavgn/AML_Project5/README2.md

 - β1: 0.9
 - β2: 0.999
 ## LocalSGD
-For this section of the project, to enable testing, we configured the code to allow the selection of workers (K) and local steps (J) via the command line.
-Three parameters must be provided via the command line:
+For this section of the project, to enable testing, we configured the code to allow the selection of workers (K) and local steps (J) via the command line.The script is 'Distributed_LocalSGD.ipynb' and three parameters must be provided via the command line:

 - The name of the file to execute, ending with .py (in this case, 'localSGD.py').
 - The number of workers to use for the test (K: [2, 4, 8]).